June 9, 2016

 To decide whether a patient receives Lokomat therapy, first the physician and therapist evaluate the patient.
 If we consider Lokomat therapy suitable, we consult with the patient and his family before ultimately deciding.

 The goals of Lokomat therapy depend on the condition of the patient:

-- Patients requiring moderate assistance: to improve lower limb strength and improve independence in gait
+- Patients requiring moderate assistance: improve independence in gait

 - Selected patients: increased gait cycles and cardiovascular fitness training